pqppq/hello-matrix/README.md

 # Additional

-If you have already have matrix account, you can also use cli-based client like [gomuks](https://github.com/tulir/gomuks).
+If you already have matrix account, you can also use cli-based client like [gomuks](https://github.com/tulir/gomuks).